 -

-Rename the selected configuration.
-Renaming a configuration which has pending changes is not possible.
-Renaming a model-wide configuration requires the privilege 'Edit Model-Wide Configurations'.
+Delete DeleteDelete the selected configuration.
+Deleting a model-wide configuration requires the privilege 'Edit Model-Wide Configurations'.

 -